SergioPereiraLema/SergioPereiraLema.github.io/gl/_posts/2025-09-22-Cluster-analysis-00-why-open-clusters.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_blog_1
-title: Análise de pertenza do cúmulo M37 - I
+title: Por qué o estudo de cúmulos abertos

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml